 By using flow control and volume measurement, several people, including Björn Jonson, Sven Ingelstedt, Georgios Psaros, and anaesthesiologist Lars Nordström, made significant contributions to the development of the so-called ServoVentilator around 1970.

-This new version not only supported the patient’s breathing according to their needs, but also provided measurements that could be used to diagnose and monitor the patient’s breathing problems, thus contributing to the development of the first specialised intensive care units (ICUs).
+This new version not only supported the patient’s breathing according to their needs, but also provided measurements that could be used to diagnose and monitor the patient’s breathing problems, thus contributing to the development of the first specialized intensive care units (ICUs).

 Tetra Pak Food Packaging